-- a) Unless superseded by future technology which renders such lighting unnecessary, TSA will provide fixed UV lights at airports where travel document checker ("TDC") workstations have been equipped with electrical power dedicated for the TDC workstations.
-Where electrical power is not readily available at the workstation, TSA will make reasonable efforts to obtain electrical power supply or install fixed, battery-operated UV lights. - b) TSA will provide supplemental task lighting at checkpoint and checked baggage physical inspection locations when TSA determines that general lighting is insufficient. - c) Glare: TSA will undertake reasonable efforts to minimize glare in employee work areas through: - i. placement of, for example, screens, shields, or other equipment to block glare; and/or - ii. work with the local airport authority and/or the appropriate third party to make alterations to facilities as needed. - 6.
-Break Rooms: Where existing TSA-controlled space, funding, and infrastructure permit, TSA will equip break rooms under its control in accordance with TSA's Facility Program of Requirements (July 2011), with vending machines, refrigeration, microwave ovens and running water.
+- 4. Gloves: TSA will provide nitrile gloves to employees.
+TSA will provide alternate (e.g., nonallergenic) gloves to employees upon request consistent with Chapter 17, Personal Protective Equipment, of the TSA Occupational Safety and Health Manual. - 5.
+Lighting: - (a) Unless superseded by future technology which renders such lighting unnecessary, TSA will provide fixed UV lights at airports where travel document checker ("TDC") workstations have been equipped with electrical power dedicated for the TDC workstations.
+Where electrical power is not readily available at the workstation, TSA will make reasonable efforts to obtain electrical power supply or install fixed, battery-operated UV lights. - (b) TSA will provide supplemental task lighting at checkpoint and checked baggage physical inspection locations when TSA determines that general lighting is insufficient. - (c) Glare: TSA will undertake reasonable efforts to minimize glare in employee work areas through: - i. placement of, for example, screens, shields or other equipment to block glare; and/or - ii. work with the local airport authority and/or the appropriate third party to make alterations to facilities as needed. - 6.
+Break Rooms: Where existing TSA-controlled space, funding and infrastructure permit, TSA will equip break rooms under its control in accordance with TSA's Facility Program of Requirements (July 2011), with vending machines, refrigeration, microwave ovens and running water.
 Space plans and seating will be based on twenty (20) percent of the total onduty staffing.
-Management will notify the designated local union representative in advance of a plan for any break room infrastructure project over \$1,000.00 and the designated local union representative will have an opportunity to review that plan. - 7.
-Nursing Mother Facilities: TSA will provide facilities for nursing mothers consistent with TSA Management Directive 1100.63-1, Absence and Leave/Handbook, dated October 5, 2011.
-An employee will be allowed reasonable break time to express breast milk for her nursing child for one (1) year after the child's birth.
+Management will notify the designated local union representative in advance of a plan for any break room infrastructure project over \$1,000.00 and the designated local union representative will have an opportunity to review that plan. - Nursing Mother Facilities: TSA will provide facilities for nursing mothers consistent with TSA Management Directive 1100.61-3, Absence and Leave/Handbook, dated October 5, 2011.
+Employees will be allowed reasonable break time for an employee to express breast milk for her nursing child for one (1) year after the child's birth.
 These breaks will generally occur two (2) to three (3) times during an eight (8) hour shift. - 8.
 Lockers: Within ninety (90) days following the effective date of this Agreement, TSA will survey its FSDs on the capacity of each local airport to provide lockable lockers within the facility.
 Such survey will be utilized to generate a report on the current status of locker facilities across all airports.
 Once this report has been generated, the Parties will meet to negotiate over acquiring the lockers, wherever feasible.